gtxll8/Project-P4-Conference-Organization-App/README.md

  - getConferenceSessionsByStartTime
  - getConferenceSessionsByHighlights

-I have added the follwing indexes to support two new type of queries required :
+I have added the following indexes to support two new type of queries required :

    - kind: Session
   properties: